pulumi/terraform-provider-aws/website/docs/r/comprehend_document_classifier.html.markdown

   Can be a KMS Key ID or a KMS Key ARN.
 * `output_data_config` - (Optional) Configuration for the output results of training.
   See the [`output_data_config` Configuration Block](#output_data_config-configuration-block) section below.
 * `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` Configuration Block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` Configuration Block present, tags with matching keys will overwrite those defined at the provider-level.
 * `version_name` - (Optional) Name for the version of the Document Classifier.
   Each version must have a unique name within the Document Classifier.
-  If omitted, Terraform will assign a random, unique version name.
+  If omitted, the provider will assign a random, unique version name.
   If explicitly set to `""`, no version name will be set.
   Has a maximum length of 63 characters.
   Can contain upper- and lower-case letters, numbers, and hypen (`-`).